GeorgePimpleton/yagr-pw5e-petzold/README.md

 2. Adapting the code so it compiles (and runs) on x86 & x64 CPUs.
 Leveraging a modern multi-core CPU is obviously not addressed since such a CPU didn't exist, even though Windows can and did utilize multitasking and multithreading.

 ## Considerations on adapting old source code
-Most of the samples after modernizing still work, a credit on Microsoft and and their emphasis on backwards compatibility.
-Several of the samples require a bit more work, some samples won't execute no matter what.
+Most of the samples after modernizing still work, a credit on Microsoft and and their emphasis on backwards and forwards compatibility.

+Several of the samples require a bit more work, some samples AFAIK won't execute no matter what.
 Chapter 16 in particular because of the use of 256-bit display palletes, a bygone relic of archaic computing hardware that was common in the Win9X days.

 The sources were adapted and compiled using Visual Studio 2022, the Community edition.
 It is free for non-commercial use.